 Wakagiri is a popular choice for Westerners and a good place for orientation to a large range of yummy Japanese food, in part because they have a complete English menu and staff who speak English.
 The sushi and sashimi are really impressive and the ramen and rice dishes are pretty good too.
 As the restaurant caters well to the Westerner, the only downside might be the occasional uncouth yobbo!
 Wakagiri is located on the main pedestrian street, with the entrance located back from the street a fraction.

 Tsukushinbo is a casual and inexpensive izakaya located on the corner next to the O-yu onsen, down in the basement.
-This is another easy choice for westerners because the menu is in English and the staff speak a little Engrish.
+This is another easy choice for westerners because the menu is in English and the staff speak some Engrish.
 The fare is pretty typical for an izakaya, with a wide range of yummy items including edamame, yakitori and mushrooms.
 Not so typical for Japan are the fried cheese sticks.
 They are filthy but oh so sublime!

 Other Nozawa Dining